roshansamuel/saras/paper.md

 a pseudo-spectral solver developed in our lab.
 ``TARANG`` has been shown to scale up to 196608 cores [@Chatterjee:JPDC2018], and ``SARAS`` has been designed with the goal of achieving similar scaling performance.
-We are planning to conduct a scaling analysis of ``SARAS`` and compare its performance with ``TARANG`` in the near future.
+We conducted a preliminary scaling analysis of ``SARAS`` using up to 1024 cores for the lid-driven cavity (LDC) problem on a $512^3$ grid, and observed strong scaling [@Verma:SNCS2020].
+However, we need to implement further optimizations to the code before scaling to larger grids and more cores.
 In solving the Rayleigh Benard Convection problem, we also observed that the computational efficiency of ``SARAS`` is at par with that of OpenFOAM.
-We also recently performed a comparative study between spectral and finite difference codes in the context of exascale computing [@Verma:SNCS2020], using ``SARAS``.
+Recently, we also performed a comparative study between spectral and finite difference codes in the context of exascale computing [@Verma:SNCS2020], using ``SARAS``.

 In ``SARAS``, the underlying mathematical constructs like vector and scalar fields